 ADDITIONAL MEASURES IN PLACE FOR 16 AND 17-YEAR OLDS

 At New College we treat students who are 16 or 17 in a way that helps foster their burgeoning independence while still ensuring their safety.
 In most ways they are treated as an adult in the school but the following also apply:

-For teenagers under 16 restrictions are somewhat stricter and the following apply in addition to those above:
+For teenagers under 16 years of age restrictions are somewhat stricter and the following measures apply in addition to those above:

-They cannot join adult classes under any circumstances, they must be taught in a closed group or in a private class with a DBS checked teacher
+- They cannot join adult classes under any circumstances, they must be taught in a closed group or in a private class with teacherswho have undergone Police checks

-They will not be allowed to leave the premises unaccompanied during their scheduled time at the school
+- They will not be allowed to leave the school premises unaccompanied during their scheduled time at the school

-Activities may be deemed unsuitable for certain ages and as a result they may not be allowed to accompany some school activities.
-For thosethat are able to attend, unsupervised time on trips may be curtailed or not allowed.
+- The social programme will be appropriate to the young age of the students, who will be supervised by at least 1 responsible adult per 15 students.
+Unsupervised time on trips may be curtailed or not allowed at all, depending on the location.
 This will be decided on the basis of a risk assessment conducted by the school.
 Generally, the younger the student, the more likely these restrictions are to apply.